MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 ## Prerequisites

-1. Upgrade to Business Central Spring 2019 [Cumulative Update 5](https://support.microsoft.com/help/4522949) (version 14.6).
+1. Upgrade to Business Central Spring 2019 (version 14).

-   If your current deployment is already running cumulative update 6 (version 14.7), we recommend to wait until the Update 2 for version 15 is released.
+   There are several updates for version 14.
+If you are upgrading from Business Central Fall 2018 (version 13) or Dynamics NAV, we recommend that you upgrade to the latest update for version 14 that has a compatible update for version 15.
+If your solution is already on version 14, then you do not have to upgrade to the latest version 15 update.
+For more information, see [[!INCLUDE[prodlong](../developer/includes/prodlong.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).

+   To download the latest update, go to [Released Cumulative Updates for Microsoft Dynamics 365 Business Central Spring 2019 Update on-premises](https://support.microsoft.com/help/4501292).

-For more information, see [Upgrading to Dynamics 365 Business Central On-Premises](upgrading-to-business-central-on-premises.md).
+   For information about how to perform the upgrade, see [Upgrading to Dynamics 365 Business Central On-Premises](upgrading-to-business-central-on-premises.md).

 <!-- Replace step 1 with this for CU1
 1. Upgrade to the latest Business Central Spring 2019 Cumulative Update (version 14.X) that is compatible with the version 15 .